 The Klingbeils asked, "Will the qualitative distinctions made by Spindrift land in the public's imagination?"
 The answer depends on the public's curiosity about how Quality affects their lives.
-The distinctions made by science, religion, spirituality, art, and metaphysics should provide some clues.
-These areas of the imagination, especially religion, provide distinctions that tell unlike things from one another.
-The results from distinctions are the qualitative expressions of harmony and healing that become clearer to recognize in our human experiences.
+The distinctions made by science, religion, spirituality, the arts, and metaphysics should provide some positive clues.
+These areas of the imagination, especially religion and art, provide distinctions that tell unlike things from one another.
+The results from discovering distinctions are the qualitative expressions of harmony, healing, and law that become clearer to recognize in our human experiences.

 Psychology tells us that human beings tend to desire life to get better.
 For life to get better requires recognizing qualitative distinctions.
 Spindrift hopes that the attraction to desire better quality distinctions in life should gradually win the day.
 Then quality should find a more respected place along side quantity.

 Qualitative thoughts encourage more Quality.

-Bruce and John said several variations of the following sentence.
-"Science is looking for patterns of order in the universe.
-So is qualitative research looking for patterns of order."
+Bruce and John said several variations of this sentence: "Scientists are looking for patterns of order in the universe.
+Qualitative research is also looking for patterns of order in the universe."

-When human beings better understand how Quality affects healing, architecture, the arts and athletics they should discover patterns that express Quality in quantifiable terms.
+When human beings better understand how Quality affects healing, architecture, the arts, and athletics, they should discover patterns that illustrate Quality in quantifiable terms.

 Being cognizant of Quality leads to knowing the importance of Quality.

 It should require future insights how to measure Quality.